The Circle Maker: Praying Circles Around Your Biggest Dreams and Greatest Fears

-So, one might think this is just a nice little inconsequential legend we can read about and move on.
-Well, Batterson informs his readers that they should “imitate” Honi’s method of drawing prayer circles.
+One might think this is just a nice little inconsequential legend we can read about and move on.
+But Batterson informs his readers that they should “imitate” Honi’s method of drawing prayer circles.
 He writes, “The earth has circled the sun more than two thousand times since the day Honi drew his circle in the sand, but God is still looking for circle makers” (p.
 13).
 The question then becomes: Should Christians imitate this practice?

 This is where we have a problem.
 A big problem.